 When he first lands in the Great Before, Joe worries he's in Hell, which he quickly censors to "H-E-double-hockey-sticks" for the benefit of the innocent new souls around him.
 They immediately ask, "Hell?
 Hell?" and continue chanting it for the rest of the scene.

-Connie, the trombone playing student in Joe's class quickly became quite popular.
+Ensemble Dark Horse: Connie, the trombone-playing student in Joe's class quickly became quite popular, as well as Terry.

 To a lesser degree, there is some discussion on who the soul that claimed to be a manipulative, megalomaniac would become.
 Some cite Syndrome or Evelyn Deavor as the likeliest candidates.